 Accept voluntary and uncompensated services [5 U.S.C. § 595(c)(13)]

-In accordance with the Conference’s commitment to public participation, transparency, and openness, each meeting will be open to the public, relevant documents (e.g., meeting notices, public comments, agendas, reports) will be made available to the public, and the revised Rules will be published in the Federal Register and on the Conference’s website.
+In accordance with the Conference’s commitment to public participation, transparency, and openness, each meeting was open to the public, relevant documents (e.g., meeting notices, public comments, agendas, reports) were made available to the public, and the revised Rules were noticed in the Federal Register and on the Conference’s website.

 The members of the Working Group are listed below and in an associated project document.